Skip to content

 There are several different categories of crypto projects like decentralized finance (DeFi), payment coins, gaming, NFT’s etc. A lot of coins have similar use cases, so it’s important to compare crypto projects against their competitors.
 For instance, if you’re looking to buy Solana, which is a blockchain platform with smart contracts, you should look at other coins in the same category.
 Solana’s main competitors include Ethereum, Cardano and Cosmos.
 Solana’s native token, SOL, is listed on the Swyftx crypto exchange.

-Check out the competition’s white papers and utility.
+Check out the competition’s whitepapers and utility.
 Often competitors who were first into a user-space are best placed; that may explain the market dominance of players like Bitcoin and Ethereum.
 However, it’s important to understand that more than one project can exist and excel in the same category.

 Cryptocurrency roadmap

 Is the altcoin going to be around for a long time, and will its developments help grow your crypto portfolio?
 Is there a vision for the future, a roadmap?
 A roadmap is a planning technique that identifies short and long term objectives of a crypto project.
-It can be a great indicator for future performance, especially if past performance shows that the project has been able to meet past objectives.
+It can be a great indicator for future performance, especially if past performance shows that the project has been able to meet historic objectives.
 The roadmap will usually be displayed on the project’s website.
 Things you should look for in the roadmap include:

 • Clear timelines for the development of the coin.
 No clear timeline may indicate a lack of commitment and/or planning from the development team.